Skip to contents

 Arguments

-• i -- Column vector of row indices pointing to the elements of x to be updated.
+• i – Column vector of row indices pointing to the elements of x to be updated.
 These indices are paired with those in v.
 If the length of i does not equal that of v, then it must have a single index that gets paired with every element of v.
+Indices are zero-based, i=0 corresponds to the first row.

-• j -- Column vector of column indices pointing to the elements of x to be updated.
+• j – Column vector of column indices pointing to the elements of x to be updated.
 These indices are paired with those in v.
 If the length of j does not equal that of v, then it must have a single index that gets paired with every element of v.
+Indices are zero-based, j=0 corresponds to the first column.

 Return